SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/01-Associative-Arrays.md

 To **sort by value**, use the **second element** of each entry.

-In this example it is the same as above, the only difference is that we use the second element of the entry.
+In this example it is the same as above, the only difference is that we use the second element as a sorting criteria.

 ```js live
 let phonebook = { Tim: "0876566344", Bill: "0896543112" };